Mercenary Privateer Sea Dog Character Unit

 - Money Shot on Zira is a good way to bring back Mar and Morland

-- Pay Day turns Mar into a berserk overtaking infantry blender with boosted attack rolls; though his low reach prevents him from easily rampaging through entire units.
+- Pay Day turns Mar into a berserk overtaking infantry blender with boosted attack rolls; though her low reach prevents her from easily rampaging through entire units.

 - Bosun Grogspar can provide anti-KD.

 - Doc Killingsworth provides improved Tough.